Can Menus Be Christmas Presents?

 Why are Christmas Eve and Day such fun menus?
 To me, it’s because everyone has traditions, and Cavatina’s Executive Chef Luis Morales has the fun task of paying tribute to – while also riffing off of – classic Christmas food traditions, as well as those traditions in different cultures and his own traditions.
-Chef Luis’s exceptional skills in the kitchen always seem to hit the perfect note of comforting you with what you know around the holidays while – at the same time – surprising you with complimentary novelties that delight.
+Chef Luis’s exceptional skills in the kitchen always seem to hit the perfect note of comforting you with what you know around the holidays, and at the same time, surprising you with complimentary novelties that delight.

-This year Cavatina’s Christmas Eve menu is defined as “Feast of the Seven Fishes.”
-I did not know about the Feast of the Seven Fishes until I saw it named on the menu.
+This year Cavatina’s Christmas Eve menu is defined as: “Feast of the Seven Fishes.”
+I did not know about Feast of the Seven Fishes, until I saw it named on the menu.
 After a little research, I now know that the Feast of the Seven Fishes, also know as The Eve, is an Italian-American tradition of feasting on an abundance of fish and seafood dishes.
 Because Christmas Eve is a vigil or fasting day, the fish honors the abstinence of meat until Christmas Day dinner.
-The tradition was born in Southern Italy where it is often called The Vigil, thus commemorating the Vigilia di Natale or baby Jesus’s midnight birth.
+The tradition was born in Southern Italy where it is often called The Vigil, thus commemorating the Vigilia di Natale, or baby Jesus’s midnight birth.
 The number seven is the most repeated number in the Bible, and there are many theories on what this number represents.
-Wikipedia can give you a couple other options, but my favorite is that the traditional number for Divinity is three and for the Earth is four.
-God (3) + Earth (4) represents God on earth, namely Jesus Christ.
+Wikipedia can give you a couple other options, but my favorite is that the traditional number for Divinity is three, and for the Earth is four, and that God (3) + Earth (4), represents God on earth, namely Jesus Christ.
 Again, this is just one theory – proceed to the internet to find others and to choose your favorite.

-There are many fish dishes that can be served during this feast.
-In our opinion, Chef Luis Morales has curated the best combinations for you this Christmas Eve.
+There are many fish dishes that can served during this feast, however in our opinion, Chef Luis Morales has curated the best combinations for you this Christmas Eve.
 The meal starts with a Seafood Antipasti that features oysters, tuna crude, shrimp, and salt cod & vinegar.
 The second course is Grilled Octopus with olive poached potatoes, celery, bang cauda, followed by Homemade Linguine with lobster, lemon, and saffron.
 Grilled Mediterranean Sea Bream with shellfish brodetto, tomatoes, and white wine marks our fourth course.
 And finally, Tiramisu – zabaglione, marsala, and chocolate – concludes the meal.
-There is an option for a wine pairing and a To Go Gift from Santa alongside this meal of at least seven fishes.
-Please note that kids four years and younger eat for free because that seems very in line with the holiday spirit.
+There is an option for a wine pairing and a To Go Gift from Santa, alongside this meal of at least seven fishes.
+Please note that kids four years and younger eat for free, because that seems very in line with the holiday spirit.